MRtrix3/MRtrix3.github.io/_posts/2018/01/2018-01-30-announcing-the-first-mrtrix3-workshop-paris-june-22-24.md

 Registration includes all sessions, coffee/tea breaks and lunch for each day.
 Accommodation is _not_ included.
 All course materials, including lecture slides, tutorial instructions, and example data sets will be made available after the course.

 [The registration page can be found here](https://events.ticketbooth.com.au/event/mrtrix3-workshop-paris/).
-It will be open from **Tuesday 13 February** at **10pm (CET)**, and will close once the maximum of 80 participants has been reached.
+It will be open from **Tuesday 13 February** at **10pm (CET)**, and will **close on Sunday 1 April, midnight CET**, or once the maximum of 80 participants has been reached.
 A further announcement will be made nearer the time with further details.

 ---